cardillan/mindcode/doc/syntax/SYNTAX.markdown

 * `0x35`
 * `0xf1`

+### Boolean literals

 Additionally, boolean literals are available:

 * `false`
 * `true`

-Boolean values are represented (and equivalent to) as `0` and `1`, respectively.
+Boolean values are representedas (and indistinguishable from) numerical values `0` and `1`, respectively.

+### String literals

 Finally, there are string literals, a sequence of characters enclosed in double quotes:

 `"A string literal."`

-It is possible use `\n` as a newline character in a string literal: `print("\n")` creates a new line in text output.
-Double quotes must not be used in a string literal.
-THey are anly allowed if they are properly escaped, i.e. `\"`, and even then they're replaced by single quotes in the compiled code (`"Hello, \"friend\"!"` --> `"Hello, 'friend'!"`), as Mindustry Logic cannot handle them otherwise.
+Double quotes in string literals aren't supported in Mindustry.
+Mindcode only allows them if they are properly escaped, i.e. `\"`, and even then they're replaced by single quotes in the compiled code (`"Hello, \"friend\"!"` --> `"Hello, 'friend'!"`).
+Support for escaped double quotes might be completely removed in some future release.

 ---